MattiaBrocco/Brain-Chain-LSPD-2020/README.md

 # Brain-Chain-LSPD-2020 :brain:

-We welcome you to our repository “Brain Chain”. :wave:
+We welcome you to our repository “Brain-Chain-2020”. :wave:

-With this repository, selecting a song title and its artist, you will be able to:
+With this program, by selecting a song title and its artist, you will be able to:
 1) Get the lyrics of that song (API: [*lyrics.ovh*](https://lyrics.ovh));
 2) Find out the link of the music sheet of that song of it is present (API: [*songsterr.com*](https://www.songsterr.com)) ;
 3) Search for songs similar to the one selected by us (API: [*SearchLy.com*](http://www.searchly.com)) ;